falmar/eImage/README.md

 If a there is an existing file:
 - 'o': Overwrite the file.
 - 'u': Create and unique file.
-- 'e': throw eImageException.
+- 'e': Throw eImageException.
-- 'a': return false.
+- 'a': Return false.

 #### EnabledMIMEs
 An array that contain the MIME Types the eImage Class will be allow to upload.